From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding

 \textbf{Benchmarks.} We evaluate our method on three widely used long-form video benchmarks: Video-MME, LongVideoBench, and MLVU, which together cover diverse domains and evaluation protocols. \textit{Video-MME}~\citep{fu2024video} is a large-scale multimodal evaluation suite designed to assess the capabilities of Video LLMs across video understanding, reasoning, and knowledge-grounded tasks.
 It includes both short and long-form videos, enabling a comprehensive evaluation of context management strategies. \textit{LongVideoBench}~\citep{wu2024longvideobench} specifically targets long-form video understanding with a diverse set of tasks such as VQA, summarization, and temporal grounding.
 It emphasizes scenarios where videos span tens of minutes to hours, providing a challenging testbed for evaluating temporal reasoning and efficient context construction. \textit{MLVU} (Multi-level Long Video Understanding)~\citep{zhou2024mlvu} is a benchmark focused on hierarchical understanding of long videos.
 It evaluates models on multiple levels of reasoning, including frame-level recognition, clip-level temporal understanding, and video-level holistic comprehension.
 This makes MLVU particularly suitable for testing whether methods like ours preserve both local and global context.

-\textbf{Comparison Methods.} We compare our proposed method with several representative selection strategies which are applicable to long-form videos. \textit{Uniform sampling} selects frames at equal temporal intervals across the video. \textit{Top-$k$ sampling} selects the frames with the highest similarity scores to the given text query.
-The training-free method BOLT~\citep{BOLT} selects frames using Inverse Transform Sampling based on frame importance scores.
-Q-frame~\citep{zhang2025qframequeryawareframeselection} selects three levels of frames in different resolutions.
+\textbf{Comparison Methods.} We compare our proposed method with several representative selection strategies that are applicable to long-form videos. \textit{Uniform sampling} selects frames at equal temporal intervals across the video. \textit{Top-$k$ sampling} selects the frames with the highest similarity scores to the given text query.
+The training-free method BOLT~\citep{BOLT} selects frames using Inverse Transform Sampling based on frame importance scores, AKS~\citep{aks} adaptively selects keyframes by recursively splitting video segments based on frame–text relevance, and Q-frame~\citep{zhang2025qframequeryawareframeselection} selects three levels of frames in different resolutions.
 In addition, we include watershed selection, which selects frames according to temporal boundaries detected by watershed segmentation.

 \textbf{Implementation Details.} We use Qwen2.5-VL-7B as the backbone VLM due to its support for any input resolution.
 All videos are loaded at 1 FPS for selection.
 For all baseline methods, we keep the original video resolution without resizing to ensure a fair comparison.
 Evaluations are conducted using the \texttt{lmm\_evals} library~\citep{zhang2024lmmsevalrealitycheckevaluation} on a computing cluster equipped with NVIDIA A100 GPUs.
 For similarity-based selection (Top-$k$), we use SigLIP2~\citep{tschannen2025siglip2multilingualvisionlanguage} as the vision-language model to compute similarity scores.
-More details are provided in Appendix~\ref{app:imp}.
+More details are provided in the \textit{supplementary}~\ref{app:imp}.